You got questions? Well we have answers. See if you can’t find what you’re after below.

 By the end of the year students should be well on their way to startup success with a tested business model, a clear action plan and a well-rounded arsenal of skills to keep the wheels in motion, but the learning doesn’t end there.
 Graduates are encouraged to continue to be part of our supportive community through our members’ site.
 Here, former students will continue to have access to our extensive library, discussion boards and have exclusive first access to offers and events.
 They will also receive monthly e-bulletins letting them know about upcoming events and opportunities including our regular investor events.

 Regardless of when they leave the programme, our alumni always have an opportunity to be considered to pitch to The School for Creative Startups Angel Society for investment and we are always here if they need a little advice over the years.

 WHO TEACHES THE COURSE?

-The School for Creative Startups teaching staff is anchored by Doug Richard who runs startups through their paces during the rigorous bootcamps.
-Creative Director, Medeia Cohan-Petrolino and the S4CS team who keep a constant eye on participants’ progress and support them throughout the year.
+The School for Creative Startups training staff is anchored by our lovely and talented S4CS team, based in both London, at our official HQ in Somerset House and in Los Angeles.
+They keep a constant eye on students progress and support them throughout the year.
 In addition to this core team of top-notch staff, we have an array of industry experts who work with us to supply cutting edge curriculum, delivered in a digestible way.
-Have a look at the teachers’ page for more detail.
+Have a look at the trainers’ page for specific trainer profiles.

 IS SCHOOL FOR CREATIVE STARTUPS A CHARITY?